arnaud-schuele/arnaud-schuele/README.md

 ### Welcome to my GitHub page 👋

-I am a PhD student in Development Economics willing to leverage quantitative methods and data visualization techniques in research on poverty alleviation.
+I am a PhD candidate in Development Economics aiming to leverage quantitative methods and data visualization techniques in research on impact investing and poverty alleviation.
 In particular, I am interested in:
 - time series;
 - network science;
 - causal & predictive econometrics;
 - applied statistics.

 This GitHub page compiles some projects undertaken during my studies or beyond.
-Findings, figures, and views on this page are mine and do not engage any other party.
+This page's findings, figures, and views are mine and do not engage any other party.

 ### Languages and tools